JS Shimakaze

 JS Shimakaze (DDG-172/TV-3521) is the second ship of the Hatakaze-class guided missile destroyers built for the Japan Maritime Self-Defense Force (JMSDF).
-The ship was reclassified as training ship in 2021.
+The ship was reclassified as a training ship in 2021.

 Construction and career

 Shimakaze was laid down on the 13 January 1985 at Mitsubishi Heavy Industries shipyard in Nagasaki.
-She was launched on 30 January 1987, and commissioned on 23 March 1988.
+She was launched on 30 January 1987 and commissioned on 23 March 1988.